 The media industry would not be as innovative as it is today without the Rogers Vacuum Tube Company.
 Built from the ground up, Edward S. Rogers Sr., an inventor and pioneer in the radio industry who invented the altering-current radio tube, founded the company after his last name.

 Rogers Sr. brought radio to the masses.
-Aside from owning Rogers Communications, one of Canada’s largest communication conglomerates, the Rogers family also owns the Toronto Blue Jays.
+Aside from owning Rogers Communications, one of Canada’s largest conglomerates, the Rogers family also owns the Toronto Blue Jays.
 In 2018, the family’s total wealth was $11.57 billion.

 8. The Irving Family